Alpha Mission: Gameplay

 Alpha Mission is a one-player scrolling shooter game in its segregation of air-to-air and air-to-ground weapons.
 Missiles are used to destroy ground enemies, while laser-like weapons are used for aerial opponents.
 Throughout each of the levels, the player must fight off waves of enemies that threaten several space stations and a boss must be defeated at the end of each.
 Like most early games in this genre, when the player dies, all weapons are lost and the player is moved to a point slightly before the point of death.
 The player's craft can also be upgraded to have more powerful weapons by picking up various power-ups throughout the level.

 Release

 Alpha Mission was released on the PlayStation Portable as part of PSP Minis via PlayStation Store in 2011.
-Alpha Mission was also released on the Nintendo Switch in the Nintendo eShop on 25 October 2018 and on the PlayStation 4 via PlayStation Store on 18 July 2019 by Hamster Corporation as part of their Arcade Archives series.
-The game is also included on SNK 40th Anniversary Collection, the collection has both the original arcade and the NES version.
+Alpha Mission was also released on the Nintendo Switch in the Nintendo eShop on October 25, 2018 and on the PlayStation 4 via PlayStation Store on July 18, 2019 by Hamster Corporation as part of their Arcade Archives series.
+The game is also included on SNK 40th Anniversary Collection, containing both the original arcade and the NES version.
 It includes both the Japanese version and the Western/international version.

 Reception

-In Japan, Game Machine listed ASO on their December 1, 1985 issue as being the second most-successful table arcade cabinet of the month.
-It was later listed by Game Machine as Japan's fifth highest-grossing table arcade game during the first half of 1986, and it was the seventh overall highest-grossing table arcade game of 1986.
+In Japan, Game Machine listed ASO as the second most successful table arcade cabinet of November 1985.
+The magazine later listed it as Japan's fifth highest-grossing table arcade game during the first half of 1986, and the seventh overall highest-grossing table arcade game of 1986.